krymtkts/SnippetPredictor/README.md

 [![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/SnippetPredictor)](https://www.powershellgallery.com/packages/SnippetPredictor)
 ![Test main status](https://github.com/krymtkts/SnippetPredictor/actions/workflows/main.yml/badge.svg)

-A command-line predictor written in F# that suggests code snippet based on the input.
+SnippetPredictor is a command-line predictor written in F# that suggests code snippet based on the input.
 This module requires PowerShell 7.2 and PSReadLine 2.2.2.

 This project is based on this article.